Skip to content

 KBeans can either be provided as source code (located in the jeka-src directory) or as compiled classes available in the classpath.

-Jeka includes several standard KBeans, which you can list by running:
+JeKa includes several standard KBeans, which you can list by running:

 jeka --doc